PRACTICE DIRECTION 47 - PROCEDURE FOR DETAILED ASSESSMENT OF COSTS AND DEFAULT PROVISIONS

 5.A4 Where a bill of costs otherwise falls within paragraph 5.1(a) but work was done both before and after the Transition Date, a party may serve and file either a paper bill or an electronic bill in respect of work done before that date and must serve and file an electronic bill in respect of work done after that date.”.

-5.1A Whenever electronic bills are served or filed at the court—
+5.1A Subject to paragraph 5.1B, whenever electronic bills are served or filed at the court—

 (a) they must be served or filed in hard copy, in a manageable paper format as shown in the pdf version of Precedent S; and